If you would like a hard copy of the Dual Credit Instructor Handbook, please contact the Office of Dual Credit.

 Dual Credit Instructor Requirements

-- Copy of your college transcript(s)
+- Official copy of your transcript(s)

 A high school instructor is approved to teach dual credit courses by the appropriate JJC department chair.